Hellblazer/Voronoi-3D/README.md

     mvn clean install

 ## Current Status
 Raised from the dead.
-The GUI is now a crude, but servicable Java/FX GUI.
+The GUI is now a very crude, but servicable Java/FX GUI.
 Probably will work on cleaning that up and improving that, but...

 The current implementation leaves flat tetrahedra when processing the cubic example test cases.  :: big sad :: My understanding is that these can be removed with 4 <-> 4 flips, so enjoy!